 CPA UK acted as in previous years as the Secretariat for CPA's British Islands and Mediterranean Region (BIMR).
-Through that work and more broadly it supported CPA's Commonwealth Women Parliamentarians (CWP), in particularly by supporting an active Steering Committee.
-Dame Maria Miller MP was elected Chair of that Committee at the BIMR Regional Conference in the Isle of Man in March 2022.
-That followed an equally successful Regional Conference in Northern Ireland, previously postponed, in September 2021.
+Through that work and more broadly it supported CPA's Commonwealth Women Parliamentarians (CWP).
+Dame Maria Miller MP remains Chair of an active BIMR CWP Steering Committee.
+Gibraltar hosted a valuable regional CWP Conference in October.

-Through the Regional Secretary role, CPA UK also supported the CPA UK Regional Representative (first Ian Liddell-Grainger MP, before he stepped up as Acting Chairperson; and then Julie Elliott MP) and other BIMR representatives on CPA Executive Committee business.
+Through the Regional Secretary role, CPA UK also supported the CPA UK Regional Representative and other BIMR representatives on CPA Executive Committee business.
 CPA UK continued to work closely with CPA Secretary-General Stephen Twigg to explore possible UK legislation to secure a change of status of the overall CPA, currently, like CPA UK, a UK charity.
 Such a change would not affect CPA UK's own status.